 The debut book begins with young Smoke Jensen working on the family farm in Missouri.
 Conditions are abysmally bad at this point in the 1800s, just after the end of the Civil War.
 Smoke's mother has passed away from illness, his brother has been killed in the war and his father, Emmett, is just coming home from years of fighting the Union.
 After a quick reunion, the two decide on a fresh start and abandon the farm.
 Emmett wants the two of them to push westward into the mountains.
 Unfortunately, neither of them are aware of the dangers in exploring the far west.

 As the narrative progresses, the two quickly find they don't possess the skills for living in the wild.
-Thankfully, an old mountain man named Preacher finds them in the mountains and begins a close-knit relationship with young Smoke Jensen.
-They all find themselves in a tangle with Native Americans and Smoke quickly reaches manhood by shooting some warriors with an old Navy Colt.
+Thankfully, an old mountain man named Preacher finds them in the wilderness and begins a close-knit relationship with young Smoke Jensen.
+They all find themselves in a tangle with Native Americans and Smoke quickly reaches manhood in the battles.
 Preacher is impressed with the man and senses that Smoke's father may have a different reason for heading west.
 Preacher promises to teach Smoke how to live off the land and fight for a living in the high mountains.

 After some skirmishes Emmett confesses to Preacher that there is another agenda for the push west.
 After the war Smoke's brother was killed by Union soldiers in an attempt to steal Confederate money.
 They had planned on taking the money and heading west and had killed the Jensen boy and shot Emmett in a firefight.
 Smoke's father was dying but wanted to ride on and kill the outlaws and get back some of the stolen money.
 Preacher promises to raise Smoke as Emmett rides off to fight the outlaws.